bifurcation/fourq/draft-ladd-cfrg-4q.md

       Compute [m]*Q

       If Q is the neutral point, return FAILURE
-Return [m]*Q in affine coordinates
+Return [m]\*Q in affine coordinates
 ~~~~

-The role of the separate multiplication by 392 is to ensure that Q is an
+The role of the multiplication by 392 is to ensure that Q is an N-torsion point
-N-torsion point so that the scalar multiplication algorithms above may be used
+so that the scalar multiplication [m]\*P in the DH function above may be used
 safely to produce correct results.
 In other words, as the cofactor is greater
-than one, Diffie-Hellman computations using Curve4Q MUST always use cofactor
+than one, Diffie-Hellman computations using Curve4Q MUST always clear the cofactor
-clearing (as defined above).
+(i.e., multiply by 392, as explained above).

 The base point G for Diffie-Hellman operations has the following affine
 coordinates: